temporalio/documentation/docs/server/production-deploy.md

 ### High Availability Cluster Configuration

 You can set up a high availability deployment by running more than one instance of the server.
-Temporal also handles [membership and routing](https://docs.temporal.io/blog/workflow-engine-principles/#membership-and-routing-1350), as well as cross-cluster replication (an experimental feature).
+Temporal also handles [membership and routing](https://docs.temporal.io/blog/workflow-engine-principles/#membership-and-routing-1350).
 You can find more details in [the `clusterMetadata` section of the Server Configuration reference](https://docs.temporal.io/docs/server/configuration/#clustermetadata).

 ```yaml
 clusterMetadata: